Amenability, Reiter's condition and Liouville property: Liouville property implies Reiter's condition

 \section{Liouville property implies Reiter's condition}

-Our goal now is to prove that for semigroupoids, the Liouville property implies Reiter's condition.
-This generalises two results of Kaimanovich (Theorem~4.2 and Theorem~6.1 in \cite{K2}).
+We are now ready to reveal the relationship between Reiter's condition and the Liouville property for semigroupoids.
+We do so in the measurable and topological setting.
+In this section, we prove that for semigroupoids equipped with a quasi-Haar system, the Liouville property implies Reiter's condition.
+This extends two results of Kaimanovich (Theorem~4.2 and Theorem~6.1 in \cite{K2}) for groupoids with a Haar system.
 We first establish the connection between our setting and the one in \cite[\S~3]{K2}.

 Let $(\cG,\lambda,\mu) $ be a measure semigroupoid and $\pi = (\pi_x)_{x\in \cGu}$ a $\lambda$-adapted Borel system of probability measures on $\cG$.
 We observe that, for every $x \in \cGu$, the fibrewise Markov operator $P_x: L^\infty(\cG^x,\lambda_x) \rightarrow L^\infty(\cG^x,\lambda_x)$ has a predual operator given by $\theta \in L^1(\cG^x,\lambda_x) \ma \theta P_x:=\theta * \pi\in L^1(\cG^x,\lambda_x)$ since